How to Do Payroll in Mississippi: A Guide for Small Businesses

 Download our free checklist to help you stay on track while you’re working through these steps:

-Mississippi Payroll Laws, Taxes & Regulations
+Mississippi Payroll Taxes, Laws & Regulations

 Doing payroll in Mississippi will require that you calculate Mississippi payroll taxes and ensure compliance with all federal and state employment laws.
 To help you maintain compliance with payroll regulations, review Mississippi’s relevant regulations below.

-With few exceptions, most employers in the US must pay Federal Insurance Contributions Act (FICA) taxes.
+With a few exceptions, most employers in the US must pay Federal Insurance Contributions Act (FICA) taxes.
 The current FICA tax rate is 6.2% for Social Security and 1.45% for Medicare.
-Both the employer and the employee will pay these taxes, each paying 7.65% for the combined Social Security and Medicare taxes.
+Both the employer and the employee will pay these taxes, each paying 7.65% of the combined Social Security and Medicare taxes.

 Mississippi Taxes